f5devcentral/xchaawsdemoguide/README.rst

 .. figure:: assets/vsoperator.png

-And finally, type in the AWS VPC site name, assign it as a label value, and complete the process by clicking the **Save and Exit** button.
+And finally, type in the AWS VPC site name, assign it as a label value, and complete the process by clicking the **Add Virtual site** button.

 .. figure:: assets/vslabelvalue.png